 You may register a business as Sole Proprietorship, Limited and Unlimited Partnership, Private and Public Limited Company, Branch Office, Representative Office and Regional Office Headquarter.
 In most cases, Thai Limited Company is the most popular structure and ideally the first step in setting up a company in Thailand.

+Setting up a business in Thailand involves many factors to consider.
 There are many laws surrounding the business sector in Thailand.
 It also requires obtaining business licenses from the relevant government offices in the locality where you will establish your business.
 It is a requirement for some enterprises to secure a special clearance or license from certain government agencies.
 The license you need to secure depends on the nature of the business operation.

 We also provide services in relation to applications for benefits subject to BOI (Board of Investments) approval.